Sequence of Teeth Eruption; Teething Process

 - Central incisor – 6 to 8 months

 Finally, just like permanent teeth, primary teeth are important, and proper dental hygiene should be maintained.
 Most people assume that because primary teeth will shed off eventually, oral hygiene isn’t a big concern, which is quite wrong.
 Baby teeth are important for general dental appearance, speaking, and most importantly chewing.
-Caring for the baby teeth is critical to avoid complications in future.
+Caring for the baby’s teeth is critical to avoid complications in the future.
 Remember the permanent teeth will need the strength and support of the same gum and jawbone.

 What are the symptoms of teeth eruption?